dmachlanski/CE888_2022/lecture4/slides.md

 $$\epsilon_{ATE} = \left| \widehat{ATE} - ATE \right|$$

 Where $PEHE$ stands for Precision in Estimation of Heterogeneous Effect, and which essentially is a Root Mean Squared Error (RMSE) between predicted and true ITEs.

+When do we have counterfactuals?
+Mostly data with simulated outcomes (it is not natural to observe alternative realities!).

+Note: These metrics assume access to **counterfactuals**!

+## Metrics - Predictions (2)

+What if we do not know counterfactuals?
+There are other merics to choose from.

+This often happens in real life applications (observational data or mixed with experimental ones).

 ## Benchmark Datasets
 Semi-simulated data or combinations of experimental and observaional datasets.
 We use metrics depending on what outcomes we have access to.
 Counterfactuals - ATE and PEHE.
 Otherwise ATT.